ooloth/advent-of-code/README.md

 Find the cookie named "session" and copy its value into a `.aoc-session-cookie` file at the root of this project (it won't be tracked).

-When it eventually expires, repeat these steps with the new cookie value.
+When the value eventually expires, repeat these steps.